mythnc/gbf-backmeup/README.rst

 .. code-block:: python

-    from gbf_backmeup import api
+    from gbf_backmeup import crawl
-    api.crawl()
+    crawl()

 It will continuously crawl data from twitter unless interrupted manually.

-Find battles you want to help:
+Search battles you want to help:

 .. code-block:: python

-    from gbf_backmeup import api
+    from gbf_backmeup import search_battles
     boss_name = 'Luminiera Omega'
     boss_level = 75
-    api.find(boss_name, boss_level)
+    search_battles(boss_name, boss_level)

 Currently, because there is no thread design, it is suggested execute ``make crawl`` and find battles simultaneously and in diffenet processes.

+You could also use ``search_battles_example.py`` as an example.

 Wipe out your granblue fantansy related tweets and battle data in database: